hannah8075/ETL-challenge/README.md

 Code is provided to load all data into postgreSQL.
 However, we have also provided the csv outputs of the dataframes in the data folder if needed.

+## Basic Steps
+To recreate the final database:
+1. Perform API calls to retrieve adoptable dogs (see API section above for details)
+2. Create database in PostgresSQL
+3. Run schema to create tables in database
+4. Run Petfinder_data_cleaning jupyter notebook
+5. Run Dog_info_cleaning jupyter notebook
+6. Perform desired SQL queries

+Note: To run the Jupyter Notebooks, be sure to create a config.py file with user = "your_postgres_username" and pw = "your_postgres_password" in two separate lines.
+Save this file in the same directory as the Jupyter Notebooks.

 ## Use Case
 By storing data on adoptable dogs and their characteristics (based on breed), users will be able to determine what type of dog might be a good match for their family.
 The dog_links table also provides a link to a page with more information to help the user learn more about each dog breed.

 ![Alt Text](https://dl5zpyw5k3jeb.cloudfront.net/photos/pets/48752074/2/?bust=1597187863\u0026width=100)